Last Updated on

 Things to Do in Budapest

 Budapest is the capital city of Hungary comprising of over 30 per cent of the entire population.
 Budapest has been a popular backpacker destination for nearly 30 years and over the last 10 years, tourists numbers have risen dramatically.
 In 2017 the number of tourists arriving in Budapest was 11.6 million.
-Below we have compiled a list of the Things to do in Budapest and most of them are free.
+Below we have compiled a list of the things to do in Budapest and most of them are free.

 Due to the fact, Budapest was heavily bombed in World War 2, many of its buildings and streets had to be restored.
 Today Budapest has a lot to offer with its glorious boulevard style street and world-class museums.
-It also some unique tourist attraction such as its Turkish Baths and Ruin Bars.
+It has also some unique tourist attractions such as its Turkish Baths and Ruin Bars.

 1. Things to do in Budapest - Stroll across the Chain Bridge